How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 DAY 5 – DAY TRIP TO OSAKA

-Today is the day when you get to eat your way through Osaka.
-You’ll be taking the 30-minute train ride from Kyoto to Osaka to explore this hustle and bustle of a city.
+Today is the day when you get to eat your way through Osaka!
+You’ll be taking the 30-minute train ride from Kyoto to Osaka to explore this retro-modern city.
 Come with an open mind and more importantly, come hungry!

 Shitennoji Temple (and/or Shitennoji Flea Market)